Importance of therapeutic neoantigen selection

 "myNEO carefully selects 20 well-validated immunogenic neoantigens for each individual patient - out of the predicted list containing hundreds of peptides - to target during immunotherapy"

-After the sequencing-based prediction, neoantigens can be validated on different levels.
+After the sequencing-based neoantigen prediction, the selected neoantigens can be validated on different levels.
 Firstly, the alteration that caused the tumour-specific epitope can be confirmed via Sanger-seq / Amplicon-based sequencing on a second biopsy sample.
 This confirmation step is usually performed just before therapy administration to ensure that the patient is still possessing the alteration (and its occurrence was not altered due to a previous round of chemo-/radiotherapy).

 Secondly, the presence of the antigen on the tumour surface is confirmed.
 This involves performing a tandem mass spectrometry analysis of the HLA (I&II) ligandome on the tumour tissue, the only unbiased methodology to interrogate the repertoire of (naturally presented) HLA-binding peptides.
 However, performing an MS-analysis is not fit for routine clinical use due to its large biopsy sample requirements, extensive time- and labour costs, and limited sensitivity.
 To partially cope with these MS limitations, a cross-patient employable deep-learning algorithm (neoMS) predicts which antigens are most likely to be presented on the patient tumour cells.
 Due to its extensive training on over 2.5 million datapoints, the tool highlights the synergy possible between analytical and computational tools.